nahhididwin/L-Representation/README.md

 # L-Representation (L-Rep)

-L-Representation: Formally Verified Finite-Precision Packed-Integer Arithmetic for Structured Algebras, Applied to Geometric Algebra Hardware and Safety-Critical Systems
+L-Representation: A Formally Verified Framework for Constraint-Aware Fixed-Point Arithmetic in Structured Algebras, with Applications to Geometric Algebra Hardware

 # Access (Truy cập) :